AbbVie Inc. (ABBV) Shares Up Despite Recent Market Volatility

 SVB Securities gave a rating of “Market Perform” to ABBV, setting the target price at $153 in the report published on February 10th of the current year.

-During the last 5 trading sessions, ABBV fell by -4.07%, which changed the moving average for the period of 200-days by +1.13% in comparison to the 20-day moving average, which settled at $152.32.
-In addition, AbbVie Inc. saw -7.36% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ABBV rose by +5.40%, which changed the moving average for the period of 200-days by +3.53% in comparison to the 20-day moving average, which settled at $152.61.
+In addition, AbbVie Inc. saw -3.90% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ABBV starting from RICHMOND TIMOTHY J., who sale 44,141 shares at the price of $153.28 back on Mar 01.
-After this action, RICHMOND TIMOTHY J. now owns 13,837 shares of AbbVie Inc., valued at $6,766,103 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ABBV starting from Stewart Jeffrey Ryan, who sale 53,125 shares at the price of $152.28 back on Mar 13.
+After this action, Stewart Jeffrey Ryan now owns 60,941 shares of AbbVie Inc., valued at $8,089,998 using the latest closing price.

 Stock Fundamentals for ABBV